(101429) 1998 VF31

-' (provisional designation ') is a sub-kilometer asteroid that orbits near Mars's Lagrangian point, on average trailing 60° behind it.
-Its orbit is highly stable, and was originally thought to be spectroscopically similar to 5261 Eureka, suggesting they may both be primordial Martian asteroids.
+' is a sub-kilometer asteroid that orbits near Mars's Lagrangian point, on average trailing 60° behind it.
+Its orbit is highly stable and was originally thought to be spectroscopically similar to 5261 Eureka, suggesting they may both be primordial Martian asteroids.

 Spectroscopic observations through 2007 indicate that it has a large proportion of metal and achondrites on its surface (either with or without a mesosiderite contribution); which could also indicate that the surface regolith has undergone space weathering.
 These observations also reveal differences in the spectra with 5261 Eureka, suggesting they may not be related to each other after all.